anywhichway/hcx/README.md

 HCX includes two custom elements: `<hcx-include-element>` and `<hcx-router>`.
 The router can target any DOM node as a destination and sources its content from any other DOM node as well as use a RegExp for pattern matching routes.
 There can be multiple routers on the same page.
-In fact, multiple routers can respond to the same `haschange` events.
-You can even have a routeless router, <hcx-router></hcx-router>, which will replace its own content with that of DOM nodes having an id that matches the current location hash for a document.
+In fact, multiple routers can respond to the same `hashchange` events.
+You can even have a routeless router, <hcx-router></hcx-router>, which will replace its own content with that of the DOM node having an id that matches the new location hash for a document.

 HCX does not use a virtual DOM, it's dependency tracker laser targets just those nodes that need updates.
 No work has yet been done on rendering optimization, but 60Hz (which is adequate for most applications) should be achievable.